piles and haemorrhoid

 🧂 Reduce Salt Intake

-Why: Too much salt can cause water retention and swelling, potentially worsening haemorrhoids.
+Why: High salt intake can lead to water retention and swelling, potentially aggravating haemorrhoids.

-Avoid: Salty snacks, processed meats, and canned soups with high sodium content.
+Avoid: Salty snacks, processed meats, and high-sodium packaged foods.

 Daily Habits to Help Manage Haemorrhoids